tytydraco/yessleep/out/My_town_holds_a_special_light_ceremony_every_year.md

 The smell of sharp cologne immediately hit my nose.

 "Hello there, carrier.
-Carrie the carrier," he said as a big grin spread on his face.
+Cassie the carrier," he said as a big grin spread on his face.
 He'd just appeared out of nowhere.
 Why was he not at the festival?

 "Oh, hi."